Citizenship & Report Birth Abroad

 - Evidence of the parent's American citizenship.
 This may be in the form of a valid American passport or passport ID, the original of a Birth Certificate showing birth in the U.S., or a U.S. Certificate of Naturalization.
 If one parent is not a U.S. citizen he/she must present his/her passport and a Brazilian ID Card if he/she is a resident of Brazil;

-- Child’s Brazilian passport (if already issued);
+- Original and copy of the Child’s Brazilian passport (if already issued);

-- Parents’ valid passports;
+- Original and copy of the Parents’ valid passports;

 - Family photos showing the child’s development if the child is not an infant.